Growing Asters: September Flowers In the Garden

 If you’re growing a miniature aster cultivar, you can get away with half a foot between each plant.
 If you’re growing one of the taller varieties, you’ll need to increase spacing to at least a foot (and up to two feet on the tallest varieties).

-Caring for Asters
+How To Care for Asters

 Asters are quite easy to take care of, with little maintenance required to grow a healthy, beautiful bunch of aster flowers.
-But, with a little extra effort your aster plants will thrive and produce a much more vibrant set of flowers.
+But, with a little extra effort your plants will thrive and produce a much more vibrant set of flowers.

-If you live in a drought-ridden area and get less than an inch of rain per week (4 inches per month), then you will need to water your aster plants during the hot summer months.
+If you live in a drought-ridden area and get less than an inch of rain per week (4 inches per month), then you will need to water your plants during the hot summer months.
 Be careful not to over-water — aster is very sensitive to too little or too much water and will be adversely affected by over-watering.

-You’ll know you over-watered if the lower leaves and stems of your aster plants are falling off after a heavy watering.To encourage your aster to grow in a more bushy shape, pinch off the younger growth.
+If you are growing one of the taller varieties of aster, you’ll need to hand stake each plans to they don’t collapse under their own weight.To encourage your aster to grow in a more bushy shape, pinch off the younger growth.
 After they’ve bloomed for the season, cut them back in the winter to control them a bit.

+Although you can grow aster from seed, many gardeners opt to use the division method to propagate their plants.
 Every few years you can divide your aster patch to effectively ‘reset’ them and restore their vigor and quality.

-If you already have aster plants in the garden, or know a friend who is growing them, you can simply divide their plants.
+If you already have asters in the garden, or know a friend who is growing them, you can simply divide their plants.
 By digging out over half of the aster plants and transplanting them into your own garden, you can skip the germination and seedling phases and get straight to the beautiful flowers!

 If you are growing from seed, it’s best to start the seeds indoors where you can control the environment more.
 You can also sow them earlier indoors.
 Lay down seedling mix into a 10×20 propagation trays, or container of your choice.
 Sow 2-3 seeds in each hole, about 1/8″ deep.